GuyBritish/MernStore/README.md

 # :convenience_store: MernStore
-Welcome to MernStore - a minimalist Ecommerce platform.
+Welcome to MernStore - a minimalist Ecommerce platform with dynamic shopping cart, smart payment, and comprehensive admin controls.

 Created with React, Material UI, Node.js, Express, and MongoDB.
 Deployed using AWS E2C and Nginx.